 Please consult with a relevant healthcare professional before embarking on a weight loss journey, or if in doubt at any time.
 Losing weight is a matter of calories in vs calories out.
 You must be in a caloric deficit to lose weight, so what you eat will also affect your weight loss.
 This weight loss program incorporates a lot of cardio, which is aimed at helping you get into a caloric deficit.
 While this is a weight loss program, please remember that the number on the scale does not define you, nor does it tell the whole picture.
 3 weeks is also a short time, and this is just the start of your journey if you’re new.
 Pay attention to how you feel at the end of this program.
 Have you become stronger?
 Can you do each exercise longer?
 Are you no longer as out of breath?
 Are you now excited to workout?
 All of these things should make you feel proud of your progress!

 Every body is different, so the amount of weight you lose will vary greatly from person to person.
-If you have just started your fitness journey, you may lose more weight in the first week or so due to water weight, and then find that your weight loss starts to slow thereafter.
+If you have just started your fitness journey, you may lose more weight in the first week or so due to water weight.
+When you’re burning extra calories, your body starts dipping into its stores of energy, known as glycogen.
+The glycogen in your body is bound to water, so when you’re burning glycogen for fuel, the body also releases that water, hence losing water weight, and then find that your weight loss starts to slow thereafter.
 Make sure your goals are realistic in order to sustain the weight loss in the long-term.
 Don’t forget, you may lose weight but not lose inches, or you may remain the same weight but drop a dress size.
 The best way to track your physical progress is by tracking your measurements and taking before/after photos at the same time of day, in the same clothing, from the same angle.
 Make sure share your results on Discord, Instagram or YouTube so that we can all be encouraged by your success!

 Diet plays an important role in losing weight but you also need to ensure you are eating a balanced, nutritious diet to fuel your body for these workouts.
 This is different for everyone and should be discussed with a professional - please speak with a registered dietitian or nutritionist, depending on your individual needs.
 You can also check out my new recipes section for some healthy recipe and snack ideas.